Last Updated on June 14, 2022

 The things that are for a limited time are another matter.
 These are things that show up in Aldi’s weekly ad and then appear on shelves, but once they’re gone, they’re gone.
 They don’t get restocked, at least not for a long time.
 In the United States, these are called ALDI Finds, although they have other names in other countries.

-The most common Seasonal Favorites are foods and products related to a specific season of the year.
+The most common Seasonal Items (or Seasonal Favorites) are foods and products related to a specific season of the year.
 For example, Aldi dishes out a pumpkin roll during the fall holiday season that tends to persist on shelves for several weeks.
 Aldi also rolls out a roast duck for about the same amount of time.